Projects in 2005

-An intensive introduction to Super 8 filmaking, this workshop was suitable for complete beginners, video artists and artists from any other discipline.
+An intensive introduction to Super 8 filmmaking, this workshop was suitable for complete beginners, video artists and artists from any other discipline.
 Artists Film, in partnership with no.w.here, was an insight into how to use film as an extension to an established practice.
 Day 1 included an introduction to the history of artists working with Super 8, its aesthetic qualities, and its flexibility of shooting.
 Day 2 started with finishing off the shooting and preparing to process.
 Hand processing film in the lab on site at no.w.here was included, and the day finished with a screening of the films made in the workshop.

 Visual Artists: Protecting and promoting your work on the web

 Developing Project Management Skills